gammapy/gammapy/docs/development/intro.rst

 code, tests or documentation.
 It's partly an introduction to the process, partly a guide to some technical aspects.**

-It is *not* a tutorial introduction explaining all the tools (git, Github, Sphinx, pytest) or code (Python, Numpy, Scipy, Astropy) in detail.
+It is *not* a tutorial introduction explaining all the tools (git, GitHub, Sphinx, pytest) or code (Python, Numpy, Scipy, Astropy) in detail.
 In the Gammapy docs, we don't have such a tutorial introduction written up, but we're happy to point out other tutorials or help you get started at any skill level